-To put it another way, when the benefits end, people, revert to their previous behaviour.
+To put it another way, when the benefits end, people, revert to their previous behavior.

-After eliminating dependent incentives from the classroom, some students’ interest in the specific behaviour drops even lower than it was before the practice began.
+After eliminating dependent incentives from the classroom, some students’ interest in the specific behavior drops even lower than it was before the practice began.

-By bribing children to adopt a particular behaviour, we are implying that the behaviour is fundamentally undesirable, else we wouldn’t need to pay them.
+By bribing children to adopt a particular behavior, we are implying that the behavior is fundamentally undesirable, else we wouldn’t need to pay them.

-When we use a token system, we not only demotivate childrens to naturally adapt to the new behaviour when the tokens are removed, but we also unwittingly cause additional issues.
+When we use a token system, we not only demotivate children’s to naturally adapt to the new behavior when the tokens are removed, but we also unwittingly cause additional issues.